Note

 CMD ["python", "main.py"]

-Notice that I have swapped the requirements.txt file for a pyproject.toml file.
-(This is the default for uv projects.) pyproject.toml is more flexible than a requirements.txt file.
-Along with other metadata about the project, it also contains a list of dependencies, similar to a requirements.txt file.
+Notice that the requirements.txt file has been replaced by pyproject.toml and uv.lock. pyproject.toml is more flexible than a requirements.txt file.
+Along with other metadata about the project, it contains a list of dependencies, just like requirements.txt.

 # take_3/pyproject.toml